Reliable cash flow forecasting and minimisation of unauthorised spending in the agriculture sector

 What kind of services do you provide?

-We ourselves don’t offer accounting services.
+We don’t offer accounting services ourselves.
 But we work for several accounting and audit firms who refer clients to us when their processes need to be optimised to make them more productive.
 For that, we employ an app stack we have lots of experience with.
 Our service includes selecting the suitable software for the client’s requirements and its subsequent implementation.
 A good example for this is how we help them to get rid of a paper-based purchase order system by automating it all.
 Such a transition project for a big client can last up to four months.
 After all, when you do a migration to a new system, the client wants to make sure that everything is going to work as intended.

 Who are your clients and why do you recommend approval automation to them?